animatlabs/animatlabs.github.io/_drafts/2026-03-30-spectre-console-cli.md

 comments: true
 ---

-`Console.WriteLine("Hello World")` is embarrassing.
-I've shipped CLI tools that looked like they were written in 1995—plain text, no colors, no structure.
-Users deserve better.
+`Console.WriteLine` is embarrassing.
+I shipped a CLI tool last year that looked like it was written in 1995.
+Plain text, no colors.
+Users hated it.

-Spectre.Console has 11.1k stars on GitHub and most .NET devs I talk to have never heard of it.
-That's a shame.
-It turns your terminal output into something you'd actually want to look at: tables, trees, progress bars, spinners, charts.
-All with a few lines of code.
+Spectre.Console (11.1k stars) turns terminal output into something you'd want to look at.
+Tables, trees, charts, spinners.
+I built a "Project Health Checker" demo to show what's possible.

-I built a "Project Health Checker" demo to showcase it.
-Simulated data, zero real analysis—just Spectre features in action.
-Here's how each piece works.
+**You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/SpectreConsole){: .btn .btn--primary}

 ## Install